metriclogic26/configclarity/README.md

 - New tools — the suite is intentionally scoped to 6
 - Backend additions — client-side only is a hard constraint
 - Framework migrations — vanilla JS is intentional

-## Part of the MetricLogic Network

-ConfigClarity is one suite in the MetricLogic network of free developer tools.
-Hub page coming soon.

 ## Licence